workgena/awesome-hardware/keyboards/poker/README.md

 The default arrow mapping is different from Poker II, but of cause it is fully programmable within non-default layers, keycap material.

 ## Why is it awesome?

+> The POK3R is very much THE standard when it comes to 60% keyboards.
+All other mechanical keyboards are measured against it, and there's good reason why. [@skiwithpete](https://youtu.be/J4_SWpOE6wM)

 > If you're looking for an RGB keyboard that is 60% there's not much that beats this, in fact I don't think that there is really anything that compares. [@Tech Intake](https://youtu.be/ppeti2j4qBE)